svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_quasiquotation/index.md

 program, you cannot run the program anyway so why bother.
-Now, however, the quasiquotation expansion process generates garbage that probably should be dealt with somehow as it could mean that parsing a program that really does fit in memory will fail to parse because heap becomes full.
+Now, however, the quasiquotation expansion process generates garbage that probably should be dealt with somehow as it could mean that parsing a program that really does fit in memory will fail to parse because the heap becomes full.

 More testing is needed.
 I am not an old lisp guru and really don't know much about how tricky you can get with quasiquotation, so it is a